 - The Mole: What Dreyfus is accused of being.
 Picquart finds out Esterhazy was the real mole.

-- A Nazi by Any Other Name: When the Dreyfus Affair is at its boiling point in the French public opinion, some anti-Dreyfus people start burning piles of the newspaper L'Aurore (which defends Dreyfus) in the streets, then attack shops owned by Jews, even painting stars of David on the shop frontages they don't wreck.
-Sounds familiar?
+- A Nazi by Any Other Name: When the Dreyfus Affair is at its boiling point in the French public opinion, some anti-Dreyfus people start burning piles of the newspaper L'Aurore (which defends Dreyfus) and Emile Zola's books in the streets (Zola's Nana can be briefly glimpsed through the flames), then attack shops owned by Jews, even painting Stars of David on the shop frontages they don't wreck.
+Sound familiar?

-- Reassigned to Antarctica: When Picquart's investigation on Esterhazy starts going too dangerously far for them and risks exposing their conspiracy against Dreyfus, his superiors first have him reassigned in garrison inspections in Lorraine, then he's sent in North Africa.
-Then they want to send him in a North African area where he has high chances of being killed, and he simply decides to go back to France and face arrest.
+- Reassigned to Antarctica: When Picquart's investigation on Esterhazy starts going too dangerously far for them and risks exposing their conspiracy against Dreyfus, his superiors first have him reassigned to garrison inspections in Lorraine, followed by him being sent to North Africa.
+Then they want to send him to a North African area where he has high chances of being killed, and he simply decides to go back to France and face arrest.

 - Screw the Rules, I'm Doing What's Right!: Picquart is eventually pitted against his hierarchy, and still won't stop doing his best to prove the innocence of Dreyfus despite knowing the risks.